 Many homeowners find themselves in a tough spot when their home’s space, design, or location stops working for them.
 Many wind up asking themselves: should I move, or remodel?
 A Zillow study found that when given a choice between spending a fixed budget on a down payment or using the same amount to remodel, 76 percent would opt to renovate.

 Between leaving their neighborhoods and staying put, these homeowners ultimately made the choice to reimagine their homes with Sweeten’s help.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection— for free.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free..

 A big refresh for a beloved loft

 Leah and Brian loved the Logan Square loft they had been calling home for several years.
 The Chicago neighborhood’s energy and the industrial brick warehouse added to the lifestyle they were enjoying.
 But with time the wear-and-tear takes a toll on materials and daily functioning.
 They decided to renovate and stay in the area.
 The couple posted their project on Sweeten to update the entire space including a new kitchen and floors.
 Without structural changes, Leah and Brian brought out the best of their 14-foot ceilings.

 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Renovate to live, Sweeten to thrive!

 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.Start your renovation